BZoennchen/supercollider-book/chapters/sounddesign/cookbook/percussive-sound.md

 Clearly, at the points where the membrane is fixed it can not move up and down, i.e., it can not oscillate there.
 If we look at a perpendicular slice (we reduce the dimension to one) of the membrane we would see a very similar motion compared to a string.

-However, we can not just placing our finger one-third of the way from the center to the rim to create an overtone of exactly three times the frequency of the fundamental.
+However, we cannot just place our finger one-third of the way from the center to the rim to create an overtone of exactly three times the frequency of the fundamental.
 It is not that simple!
 Instead, the so called *Bessel function* tells us that the first zero point is 42.6 percent of the distance from the center to the rim.
 The next odd harmonic of the vibrating string has five equally spaced sections, and oscillates at exactly five times the fundamental frequency.
 The equivalence for the circular drum skin has zero points at 27.8 percent and 63.8 percent of distance from the center to the rim, and it oscillates at a frequency 3.6 times that of the fundamental.

-If, for some reason, we do not hit the drum exactly at the center---how dare we are--- it vibrates in completely different ways.
+If, for some reason, we do not hit the drum exactly at the center---how dare we--- it vibrates in completely different ways.
 Hitting a drum will result in a number of simultaneously different oscillation modes.
 However, they will all have different amplitudes and decay rates.
 This makes the drum's sound enormously complex and practically impossible to emulate using the types of waveforms produced by a simple harmonic oscillator.